-She's a certified kiwi handler, stoat killer, telemetry trainer, conservation dog handler, quad bike rider, writer, thinker, capacity broker, mentor, manager and bush hostess - she'll pack your lunch, change the batteries in your GPS and feed you butterscotch lollies.
+She's a certified kiwi handler, stoat killer, telemetry trainer, quad bike rider, writer, thinker, capacity broker, mentor, manager and bush hostess - she'll pack your lunch, change the batteries in your GPS and feed you butterscotch lollies.

 She's a lady that likes a good deal of adrenalin in her work life to balance out the pace of motherhood.
-Throw in a quad and a dog and her smile's a mile wide.
+Throw in a quad and her smile's a mile wide.

-Keen to do her best by kiwi and be exemplary in every way, Paula is a life-long learner, committed to being useful and brutally efficient.
+Keen to do her best by kiwi and be exemplary in every way, Paula is a life-long learner, committed to being useful, perceptive and enabling of others.